phillipclapham/quasar/README.md

 **The /?
 Command**
 This is the single most important and powerful command within the DSL, as it's core ability is to encode what could be long queries into much shorter ones, and when stacked it opens the doors to types and qualities of analysis you cannot get in any other way.
 The best way to understand it's use is via examples:

+#### Example 1: A Simple Example:

+- **/? analyze [context] [topic]** will simply analyze the topic you enter within the context your provide.

+#### Example 2: A More Complex Example with Stacking:

+- /? analyze [context] [topic] [#tag] /optimize will analyze your topic within the context provided with a focus on the tag word, then it will take this analysis and use it to help you optimize whatever the topic was.

+#### Example 3: A Complex Example for Deep, Targeted Analysis:

-- /? explore [I am writing content for a new website] [I need to learn about oil drilling] [#environmental impact, #fishing industry] /forecast /ethical analysis will create a response that explores oil drilling through the lense of it's environmental impact and it's affect on the fishing industry and then it will provide a forecast of future trends and look at the ethical implications of it all, all while keeping in mind your goal is to translate this into content for a new website.
+- /? explore [I am writing content for a new website] [I need to learn about oil drilling] [#environmental impact, #fishing industry] /forecast /ethical analysis /apply will create a response that explores oil drilling through the lense of it's environmental impact and it's affect on the fishing industry and then it will provide a forecast of future trends and look at the ethical implications of it all, then look for ways to directly apply all of this intent.

 ### Detailed Overview of Stacking Commands: